Pavanks-070/first-push-pull/README.md

 # first-push-pull

-connect remote repo to localrepo in virtual machine
+check and connect remote repo to localrepo in virtual machine